romshark/Go-1-2-Proposal---Immutability/README.md

 #### 1.2.1.
 Safe Code
-With immutability annotations the situation described in the [previous section](#113-ambiguous-code-and-dangerous-bugs) wouldn't be possible with immutability support, because the author of the function of the external package would need to explicitly denote the argument as immutable to make the compiler enforce the guarantee, while the user of the function would make decisions based on the actual function declaration instead of relying on the potentially inconsistent documentation.
+With immutability annotations the situation described in the [previous section](#113-ambiguous-code-and-dangerous-bugs) wouldn't even be possible, because the author of the function of the external package would need to explicitly denote the argument as immutable to make the compiler enforce the guarantee, while the user of the function would make decisions based on the actual function declaration instead of relying on the potentially inconsistent documentation.

 This way - when ever you see a mutable reference type argument you'll know you have to assume that the state of the referenced object will potentially be